Plugins

 Option 2: Use a WordPress Caching Plugin

 If your web hosting company doesn’t offer a caching answer or opt for a more DIY technique, you may deploy a WordPress caching plugin.
-As a bonus, many of these have capabilities beyond just caching, using strategies we defined in our article How to Optimize Your WordPress Site’s Performance.
+As a bonus, many of these have capabilities beyond caching, using strategies defined in our article How to Optimize Your WordPress Site’s Performance.

 1495538180puk-patrick-191909.jpg (1500×844)